Requirements for fuels for DEUTZ engines

 In addition to the fossil gas sources, methane can be produced by the fermentation of biomass or by methanation of regeneratively produced hydrogen with CO2.
 This is also referred to biogas or power-to-gas (PtG).

 For stationary use, the tried and tested engines G 914 and TCG 2015 are available.
+For forklift applications, there is the G 2.2 (CNG) available.

 Paraffinic diesel fuels are currently manufactured on an industrial scale based on synthesis gas from fossil fuels, such as gas.
 This is then referred to as GtL (gas-to-liquid) or HVO (hydrogenated vegetable oils).
 These fuels are characterised by lower emissions and better greenhouse gas emissions when compared to conventional diesel fuel.
 Synthetic diesel fuel produced in this way is miscible with fossil diesel in any ratio.
-DEUTZ has approved all series that comply with EU emission level IV for use with paraffin diesel fuels in accordance with EN 15490.
+DEUTZ has approved all series that comply with EU emission level V for use with paraffin diesel fuels in accordance with EN 15490.

 In addition, a large number of older engine series without exhaust gas after-treatment have also been approved.